 in medicine, generally understood to mean that the disease can no longer be effectively treated or cured, and the patient is dying.
 See also palliative treatment, hospice.

 the male reproductive glands normally found in the scrotum.
-The testicles produce sperm and the male hormone testosterone.
+The testicles produce sperm and male hormones such as testosterone.
 See also scrotum, sperm, testosterone.

 called the male hormone, it is made mostly in the testicles.
 It stimulates blood flow, growth in certain tissues, and secondary sexual characteristics.
 In men with prostate cancer, it can also make the tumor grow.
 See also hormone, prostate, testicles.